More Black NFL retirees win dementia cases in rescored tests

 This is a carousel.
 Use Next and Previous buttons to navigate

 Changes to the settlement made last year are meant to make the tests race-blind.
-Adam Hunger/AP Show More Show Less 3 of6
+Adam Hunger/AP Show More Show Less 3 of8

 Written By